jenny-xly-long/NLP-Primer/README.md

 2. Score the sentences based on the representation
 3. Select a summary comprising of the key sentences based on highest scoring.
 ```
+Though many neural models have been proposed for extractive summarization, one of the very recent paper that was published on March 25th, 2019 claims that a fine-tuned BERT(Bidirectional Encoder Representations from Transformers) model achieved state-of-art performance.
+For more information on the original BERT, see this Github repository: https://github.com/google-research/bert
+For more information on the fine-tuned BERT model, please refer here: https://github.com/nlpyang/BertSum
+To illustrate how text summarization works, we will use the same news dataset as before.
 #### Feature based approach
 #### Graph based approach
 #### Topic representation approaches
 #### Knowledge bases and automatic summarization
 ### 2. Abstractive Summarization
+Contrary to the extractive approach, abstractive summarization is closer to how human would perform the task of summarization.
+In this paradigm, the summarized text contains words and phrases that were not necessarily in the original text, it is able to synthesize and generate a summary based on the original text.
+Neural sequence-to-sequence models are the most common approach for abstractive text summarization.

 ## Machine Translation (MT) (https://nlp.stanford.edu/projects/mt.shtml) (https://arxiv.org/pdf/1901.01122.pdf)
 Machine translation is one of the oldest AI subfields.
 It refers to the task of automatically converting one natural language into another, preserving the meaning of the input text, and producing fluent text in the output language.